Characterization of two-level system noise for microwave kinetic inductance detector comprising niobium film on silicon substrate: Conclusions

 \section{Conclusions}

 We studied TLS noise using two different types of MKIDs.
 The magnitude of TLS noise for the MKID with wide CPW geometry was found to be 5.5 dB less than that of that with narrow CPW geometry, which was close to the expected reduction of 6~dB in the electric field density at the CPW.
 Additionally, the indices of the internal power and frequency dependence of the TLS noise are statistically consistent with those of previous studies.
 This is the first study to suppress the TLS noise with expanding the CPW geometry using the MKIDs made with the niobium film on the silicon substrate.
-The results also support the reduction of the TLS noise for the hybrid-type MKID using the combination of aluminum and niobium films.